MiguelCastillo/bit-loader/README.md

 * fetch dependencies from transformation step
 * async build

-#### Sync build
+#### Sync build - Used when a module is executing
-* sync build
 * compile (evaluate moduleMeta.source) to create module
+* link module
-  * link module calling factory with dependencies and assign result to module.code
+  * call factory with dependencies
+  * assign factory result to module.code

-#### Async build
+#### Async build - Used when loading a module (`System.import`)
-* async build
 * compile (evaluate moduleMeta.source) to create module
 * check if the compilation step caused a System.register
-* load dependencies
+  * load dependencies from System.register call
+* link module
-* link module calling factory with dependencies and assign result to module.code
+  * call factory with dependencies
+  * assign factory result to module.code

 ## Reference diagrams